ko-build/ko/docs/reference/ko_run.md

       --image-refs string        Path to file where a list of the published image references will be written.
-      --insecure-registry        Whether to skip TLS verification on the registry -j, --jobs int                 The maximum number of concurrent builds (default GOMAXPROCS) -L, --local                    Load images into a local docker daemon.
+      --insecure-registry        Whether to skip TLS verification on the registry -j, --jobs int                 The maximum number of concurrent builds (default GOMAXPROCS) -L, --local                    Push images into a local docker daemon.
       --oci-layout-path string   Path to save the OCI image layout of the built images --platform strings         Which platform to use when pulling a multi-platform base.
 Format: all | <os>[/<arch>[/<variant>]][,platform]*
   -P, --preserve-import-paths    Whether to preserve the full import path after KO_DOCKER_REPO.